He climbed to where the mountain met sky-thin air,

 A translucent veil lay between the seen and the unspoken.

-Heart-heavy with the weight of unasked questions,
+Heart-heavy with the weight of unresolved questions,

 She reached out, not to touch his skin, but to open the space around him.